Panama sets seven day ultimatum in tax haven dispute with Colombia

-PANAMA CITY Panama set a seven day ultimatum on Tuesday for Colombia to remove it from a list of tax havens or face possible retaliation, the latest twist in a diplomatic dispute between the two neighbours that could deter investment in Panama.
+PANAMA CITY Oct 14 Panama set a seven day ultimatum on Tuesday for Colombia to remove it from a list of tax havens or face possible retaliation, the latest twist in a diplomatic dispute between the two neighbors that could deter investment in Panama.

 The Colombian government is trying to curb tax evasion and aims to pressure Panama to sign a financial information-sharing agreement.